sergi/cascade/README.md

 # Cascade

-Cascade is an IRC client writend with AngularJS and node that runs on the Desktop thanks to [node-webkit](https://github.com/rogerwang/node-webkit).
+Cascade is an IRC client written in JavaScript that runs on the Desktop thanks to [node-webkit](https://github.com/rogerwang/node-webkit).
-Although still in a very early stage, it is being thought with extensibility in mind, so that adding features on top of it should be very easy for any JavaScript developer.
+Although still in a VERY early stage, it is being thought with extensibility in mind, so that adding features on top of it should be very easy for any JavaScript developer.
 The aim is to have a client like HipChat or Campfire, but that uses the existing IRC infrastructure.